wagmarcel/DigitalTwin/semantic-model/dataservice/README.md

     ex:myBinding:bindsLogic "WHERE { BIND(?var1) as ?value}"

 :BoundMap
-    A Bound Map contains a single map to define mapping from metrics to a model property.
+    A Bound Map contains a single map to define mapping from metrics to a model parameter.
 Several maps can be used to provide metrics for model properties.
 For instance it provides the rules to calculate the property ex:state with two maps:
 Example:
     ex:map1 a :BoundMap .
     ex:map2 a :BoundMap .